salcedoe/MtMdocs/docs/slicer/CTFemurSegment_9553F.md

 ![img-name](images/seg-editor-local-threshold-button.png){ width="45"}

+1. Create Two New Labels in the Segmentation Table: `femoral implant` and `tibial implant`
-1. Hide the Femurs from display
+2. Hide the Femurs from display
-2. `Threshold Range`: 1300-3000
+4. `Threshold Range`: 1300-3000
-3. Command- or control- click on the implant in the left knee (both femur and tibia implants)
+5. Command- or control- click on the implant in the left knee (both the femoral and tibial implants)

 Your implants should look like the following: